Hannibal: Overland journey to Italy

-This journey was originally planned by Hannibal's brother-in-law Hasdrubal the Fair, who became a Carthaginian general in the Iberian Peninsula in 229 BC.
-He maintained this post for eight years until 221 BC.
-Soon the Romans became aware of an alliance between Carthage and the Celts of the Po Valley in Northern Italy.
+A campaign to Italy was originally planned by Hasdrubal, who was stationed in the Iberian Peninsula for eight years until 221 BC.
+Soon, the Romans became aware of an alliance between Carthage and the Celts of the Po Valley in northern Italy.
+When Hannibal arrived in the Po Valley, roughly 10,000 Celtic tribesmen joined his army.
 The Celts were amassing forces to invade farther south in Italy, presumably with Carthaginian backing.
 Therefore, the Romans pre-emptively invaded the Po region in 225 BC.
-By 220 BC, the Romans had annexed the area as Cisalpine Gaul.
+By 220 BC the Romans had annexed the area as Cisalpine Gaul.
 Hasdrubal was assassinated around the same time (221 BC), bringing Hannibal to the fore.
 It seems that the Romans lulled themselves into a false sense of security, having dealt with the threat of a Gallo-Carthaginian invasion, and perhaps knowing that the original Carthaginian commander had been killed.

 Hannibal departed Cartagena, Spain (New Carthage) in late spring of 218 BC.
 He fought his way through the northern tribes to the foothills of the Pyrenees, subduing the tribes through clever mountain tactics and stubborn fighting.
-He left a detachment of 20,000 troops to garrison the newly conquered region.
+He left a detachment of 20,000 troops to garrison the conquered region.
 At the Pyrenees, he released 11,000 Iberian troops who showed reluctance to leave their homeland.
 Hannibal reportedly entered Gaul with 40,000 foot soldiers and 12,000 horsemen.

-Hannibal recognized that he still needed to cross the Pyrenees, the Alps, and many significant rivers.
+Hannibal recognized that he still needed to cross the Pyrenees, the Alps, and many large rivers.
 Additionally, he would have to contend with opposition from the Gauls, whose territory he passed through.
-Starting in the spring of 218 BC, he crossed the Pyrenees and reached the Rhône by conciliating the Gaulish chiefs along his passage before the Romans could take any measures to bar his advance, arriving at the Rhône in September.
+Starting in the spring of 218 BC, he crossed the Pyrenees, and by conciliating the Gaulish chiefs along his passage before the Romans could take any measures to bar his advance, he was able to reach the Rhône by September.
 Hannibal's army numbered 38,000 infantry, 8,000 cavalry, and 38 elephants, almost none of which would survive the harsh conditions of the Alps.